Malaysian Restaurants Junket Number 2 – Treasure House

 After this lot, I had to let out the belt buckles a bit!
 I may need to go on a strict diet once I finish this Malaysian Restuarant gig.

-More Malaysian Restuarant Stuff
+More Malaysian Restuarants Stuff

 There’s two more to go!
 Also check out Flavours of Malaysia: A Journey Through Time, Tastes, and Traditions.

-About Anthony The Travel Tart
+1. Avatar Of Anthony The Travel Tart